Species Introduction

 ✓ Expert Tip

-Consider using a tank with a lid, as these small fish are known to jump.
+Consider a longer tank rather than a taller one, as these fish prefer to swim horizontally.

 Q: What water parameters do Mosquito Rasboras require?